3 Discrete Probability

 #> blue red

-The numbers above are the estimated probabilities provided by this Monte Carlo simulation.
-Statistical theory, not covered here, tells us that as \(B\) gets larger, the estimates get closer to 3/5=.6 and 2/5=.4.
+The numbers above represent the estimated probabilities obtained by this Monte Carlo simulation.
+Statistical theory tells us that as \(B\) gets larger, the estimates get closer to 3/5=.6 and 2/5=.4.

 Before we continue, we will briefly explain the following important line of code: